freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-javascript-higher-order-functions/66edcdd18a4ef8df16e6bb7e.md

 #### --answer--

-A function passed as an argument to another function, to be executed later.
+A function passed as an argument to another function, to be executed by that function's logic.

 ### --question--